mars-project/meps/mep-0002-simplify-data-structure.md

 | 40_000 | 846.92 | 85.29 | 45.73 | 343.48 |
 | 200_000 | 827.36 | 78.61 | 44.59 | 326.48 |

-Table 1: Tps of Dask and Mars runing on a Node
+Table 1: Tps of Dask and Mars runing on one Node

 | **Tasks/Subtasks** | **Dask** | **Mars** | **Mars on Ray** | **Mars on Ray DAG** |
 | --- | --- | --- | --- | --- |